 - Visiting faculty/visiting scientists during the time they are on the University payroll

 - Full-time, academic non-administrative professionals in classified positions at or above Level 31E

-- Others as designated by the approval of the appropriate college dean using the approval form.
+- Others as designated by the approval of the appropriate college dean using the PI eligibility form (Word doc).

 * Principal Investigator/Co-Principal Investigator status may be rescinded for cause.